 Preservation Pennsylvania's Commonwealth Impact Report

 is the organization's annual summary of programs, events, advocacy efforts and fundraising activities.
 This publication is directly mailed to Preservation Pennsylvania's members, municipalities and nonprofit organizations, professionals and governmental agencies.
-A digital copy of the Impact Report is also accessible here.
+Digital copies of the Impact Report are also accessible here

 The Crisis Handbook: A Guide to Community Action